Tom Brewster: 2014 Olympic team

 Former World Champion David Murdoch was added to the Brewster rink in 2012 to boost the team's chances at the 2014 Winter Olympics.
 The team did not find immediate success in their first major tournament, finishing 7th at the 2012 European Curling Championships.
 After then, Brewster was bumped to third on the team, with Murdoch skipping.
 This turned out to be a successful lineup change, as the team won a bronze medal at the 2013 Ford World Men's Curling Championship.
 The team then went on to take bronze at the 2013 European Championships.

 Brewster made his Team GB Winter Olympic debut at the Sochi 2014 Winter Olympics.
 Brewster would not see any action at the games, as he would be the team's alternate for the event.
 However, he and teammates David Murdoch, Michael Goodfellow, Scott Andrews and Greg Drummond wound up winning the silver medal, after losing to Canada's Brad Jacobs rink in the gold medal game.
 The team disbanded in 2014.

 Following the 2014 Olympics, Brewster focused on fitness training, in order to overcome limitations due to a broken leg he suffered when he was younger.
 In a 2016 interview with The Times he said that this training had allowed him to significantly improve his technique.
-Subsequently he formed part of a new rink with Hammy McMillan Jr., Ross Patterson, and Glen Muirhead.
+Subsequently, he formed part of a new rink with Hammy McMillan Jr., Ross Paterson, and Glen Muirhead.
 In 2016 Brewster guided his rink to victories over Team Murdoch in both the Scottish championships in February and the European Playdowns in October.
 Team Brewster also competed for Scotland at the 2016 World Men's Curling Championship, although they missed out on a medal: subsequently the team were passed over for selection for the 2018 Winter Olympics in favour of Kyle Smith's rink.